Irish Water got €1.1bn in Government funding last year

 Irish Water earned €982 million in revenue.
 The projects on which it spent €683 million included renewing the waste water treatment system in Cork Harbour and the Vartry water supply scheme that will serve south Dublin and parts of Wicklow.

-It also improved 22 individual regional water supply schemes, which supply 166,000 customers, to enure they met standards set by the Environmental Protections Agency (EPA).
+It also improved 22 individual regional water supply schemes, which supply 166,000 customers, to ensure they met standards set by the Environmental Protections Agency (EPA).

 Gas Networks Ireland spent €143 million on its infrastructure during the year and connected 11,839 new customers.